256hax/sign-in-with-solana-api-server/README.md

 - Follow Sign In With (SIW) standards(EIP-4361)

 ## Another Way
-If you need to full-stack, use [Blocksmith-Labs/solana-next-auth](https://github.com/Blocksmith-Labs/solana-next-auth) (build by NextAuth.js and Next.js).
+If you need to full-stack, use [Blocksmith-Labs/solana-next-auth](https://github.com/Blocksmith-Labs/solana-next-auth) (build with NextAuth.js and Next.js).